 And to prove it – I’ve broken down how to do a competitive analysis in THREE (yes, just three) easy steps.

-For example, if you sell paddle boards, you would type “paddle boards” into the Google search, and then review the results, and compile a list of companies who also sell paddle boards.
+For example, if you sell camping materials, you would type “camping tents, lantern, camping equipment, etc.” into the search engine, and then review the results, and compile a list of companies who also sell camping materials.

-If you’re a small business owner with a local brick-and-mortar retail store that sells trendy women’s clothing, your competition is not the men’s retail store across the street (even though they are also selling clothing).
+If you’re a small business owner with a local brick-and-mortar women’s clothing boutique, your competition is not the men’s retail store across the street (even though they are also selling clothing).

-If you’re a 10-person marketing agency in Sioux Falls, South Dakota, your direct competition is other similar sized marketing agencies in the area - not Ogilvy (a major advertising agency) in New York City.
+If you’re a marketing agency in Minneapolis, Minnesota, your direct competition is other similar-sized marketing agencies in the area – not Ogilvy (a major advertising agency) in New York City.

 And once you feel confident about your pool of competitors, it’s on to the next step!